raisemarketplace/ground-control/docs/guides/3-GettingStartedMore.md

 // ...
 ```

-But rather than an error, let's redirect to root.
+Great!
+But now, rather than an error, let's redirect to root.

 *components/AsyncComponent3.js*
 ```javascript